ekknod/pcileech-wifi/README.md

 # Anti-Cheats
 This project was created to test current top Anti-Cheats against FPGA approach with minimal effort / knowledge.
 FACEIT/Vanguard both tested, and Vanguard did take the win on this.
 Project temporary did get through VGK Entry Level detection, but just 8 days and it was fixed.
 Good job again.
+edit: works again 09/08/2023.